falcosecurity/libs/test/vm/README.md

 ### Step 4 - Init localhost VBox + vagrant VMs

-> Done as part of `driver-sanity-init` target.
+> Done as part of `vm-init` target.

 Init VMs while pre-installing all kernels. `ubuntu` and `centos7` are are a good choice to perform representative enough kernel compatibility grid-search tests.

 ### Step 5 - Build `scap-open` and `driver` Artifacts (Big Loop)

-> Done as part of `driver-sanity-compile` target.
+> Done as part of `vm-compile` target.

-Package up current libs source code (`libs/test/driver-sanity/kernel_compat/build/libs-src.tar.gz` file). `libs-src.tar.gz` is passed into containers to build the scap-open binary and each driver.
+Package up current libs source code (`libs/test/vm/build/libs-src.tar.gz` file). `libs-src.tar.gz` is passed into containers to build the scap-open binary and each driver.

 Drivers are built over a Go launcher scripts that simultaneously launches multiple build containers for concurrent driver builds in order to build the compiler and kernel versions grid in under 2 min.